OCD Symptoms in Kids: What Every Parent Should Know

 Helping Your Child Manage Stress and Triggers

-• Encourage Mindfulness: Teach your child relaxation techniques such as deep breathing or meditation to help reduce anxiety.
+Practice Mindfulness – Teach simple relaxation techniques like deep breathing or short meditation exercises to reduce anxiety.

 Common Myths and Misconceptions About OCD

-Truth: OCD is a mental health disorder that requires understanding and treatment.
+Truth: OCD is a real mental health condition that needs proper understanding and treatment.

 A Path Forward for Parents and Kids